armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 /* Add trailing / to the directory name */
 ```

-Both `unzip` and Python's `zipfile` module rely on having a `/` for directory
+Python's `zipfile` module also requires it. `p7zip` on the other hand does not.

-names, but `p7zip` does not.
+There actually are some ZIP files that contain files where directory names do

-There are some ZIP files that contain files where directory names do not end in
+not end in `/` and where most implementations fail: instead of creating a
-`/` and where the standard utilities fail: instead of creating a directory a
+directory a zero byte file with the same name as the directory is written.
-zero byte file with the same name as the directory is written.
-Despite bug
+Despite bug reports having been filed this is still a problem.
+A bug report can
-reports having been filed this is still a problem.
-A bug report can be found at:
+be found at:

 <http://web.archive.org/web/20190814185417/https://bugzilla.redhat.com/show_bug.cgi?id=907442>